aurule/roll-it/docs/systems/drh.md

 * `exhaustion` is the number of dice in the optional Exhaustion pool
 * `madness` is the number of dice in the optional Madness pool
 * `talent` is the type of talent in use, if any
+* `modifier` is the number to add to the final sum

 <!-- panels:start -->
 <!-- panels:title -->